Atlas and wavenumber tables for visible part of the multiline electronic-vibro-rotational emission spectrum of the $D_2$ molecule measured with moderate resolution in deuterium plasma with minor hydrogen impurity: Results and discussion

-It should be stressed that our technique makes it possible to find out "personal" error estimate for every wavenumber value (see table~\ref{wavenumberdata}).
+It should be stressed that our technique makes it possible to find out the "personal" error estimate for every wavenumber value (see the table~\ref{wavenumberdata}).
 This is most sharp distinction of the data reported in the present work from those earlier obtained by traditional photographic technique.
-In original papers experimental errors for wavenumber values are or eye estimates or not mentioned at all.
-In the compilation \cite{FSC1985} the uncertainty of experimental wavenumber values was reported as single value $\sigma = 0.05$ cm$^{-1}$ common for all spectral lines under the study.
-That is obvious underestimating real error bars because about 28000 of lines are distributed in the wavelength range $\approx 300 \div 2800$ nm and were studied by spectrometers having different resolving power.
+In original papers reported the data for visible part of the $D_2$ spectrum experimental errors for wavenumber values are or rough estimates or not mentioned at all.
+In the compilation \cite{FSC1985} the uncertainty of experimental wavenumber values was reported as single value $\sigma = 0.05$ cm$^{-1}$ common for all spectral lines under the study (from UV up to IR).
+That is obvious underestimation of real error bars because about 28000 lines are distributed in the wavelength range $\approx 300 - 2800$ nm and were studied by spectrometers having different resolving power.

 The differences $\Delta \nu$ between wavenumber values obtained in the present work and those from \cite{FSC1985} for the fragment shown in figure~\ref{atlex} are presented in figure~\ref{diff}(a).
 One may see that the deviations of lines used in the present work as a reference wavenumber values are smaller than $\pm 0.05$ cm$^{-1}$.
-But for all other lines the deviations from our calibration curve (representing the dispersion curve of our spectrometer) may reach $0.2$ cm$^{-1}$.
-The cumulative distribution function of the differences $\Delta \nu$ is shown in figure~\ref{diff}(b) together with straight line representing Gaussian (so called normal) distribution.
-One may see that empirical distribution of the deviations is close to normal.
+But for all other lines the deviations from our calibration curve (representing the dispersion curve of our spectrometer, which is obviously a monotonic function of the coordinate) may reach $0.2$ cm$^{-1}$.
+The cumulative distribution function of the differences $\Delta \nu$ is shown in figure~\ref{diff}(b) together with the straight line representing Gaussian (so called normal) distribution (see e.g. \cite{LRJetf2005}).
+One may see that the empirical distribution of the deviations is close to normal.
 Therefore, the deviations are random and obviously represent reading errors of the data collected in \cite{FSC1985}.
 Thus, our data are more precise due to the deconvolution and the smoothing procedure in determination of the spectrometer dispersion curve.